-The example Trustees' Annual Report and accounts are intended to assist preparers apply the Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard for Smaller Entities (effective 1 January 2015), also known as the Charities SORP (FRSSE).
-Whilst every effort has been made to ensure that the example accords with charity law as it applies in Scotland, preparers should refer to the relevant regulations and the Charities SORP (FRSSE) when preparing a charity's accounts.
+The example Trustees' Annual Report and accounts are intended to assist preparers apply the Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard for Smaller Entities (effective 1 January 2015), also known as the Charities SORP (FRSSE).
+Whilst every effort has been made to ensure that the example accords with charity law as it applies in England and Wales, preparers should refer to the relevant regulations and the Charities SORP (FRSSE) when preparing a charity's accounts.

-The author welcomes comments on the technical accuracy of the example and any observations should be submitted by e-mail to: claire.stuart@oscr.org.uk However if you have any enquiry about FRSSE or the Charities SORP (FRSSE) please contact your professional advisor or professional body.
+The author welcomes comments on the technical accuracy of the example and any observations should be submitted by e-mail to: nigel.davies@charitycommission.gsi.gov.uk

+However if you have any enquiry about FRSSE or the Charities SORP (FRSSE) please contact your professional advisor or professional body.